 1. Keep the patient’s privacy intact

-HIPAA regulations for patient confidentiality may look complex, but they all percolate down to one essential point — not sharing your patient’s personal information.
+HIPAA guidelines for patient confidentiality may look complex.
+But, they all percolate down to one essential point –not sharing your patient’s personal information.

 “Thank you for your feedback!
 We strive to provide the best services to all our patients.”